Fliplet/fliplet-cli/docs/API/components/list-from-data-source.md

 ### `flListDataAfterRenderList`

-The hook is run after data is retrieved for rendering.
+The hook is run right after data is rendered in the list.

 ```js
 Fliplet.Hooks.on('flListDataAfterRenderList', fn);
 ```

-The hook is run right after data is to be rendered in the list.

 #### Parameters